 The downside is users cannot see live comments within Wirecast, but it is still flexible and operational which is why beginners love it, plus it is available for use with Windows computers.

-Tip: If you’re broadcasting on your desktop and want to display your mobile device screen, try Reflector 2, available for Windows computer, and connect your phone wirelessly then your screen will appear in your live video screen.
+Tip: If you’re broadcasting on your desktop and want to display your mobile device screen, try Reflector 2, available for Windows computers, and connect your phone wirelessly then your screen will appear in your live video screen.
 It can be used with BeLive, OBS Studio, or Wirecast.

-Is there a software to go live on Facebook that you use and it works wonders for you?
+Is there software to go live on Facebook that you use and it works wonders for you?
 Let us know in the comments section below.